 Once you’ve figured out how much you can affordably spend this holiday season, you might benefit from keeping the money in its own siloed “holiday” account—for safe-keeping and to get a clear and specific sense of how much you have remaining for holiday expenses.
 Transfer money from this account to pay for holiday-related expenses.

 Pro Tip: You usually don’t need to open a new bank account for this purpose.
-You can consider creating additional account within your existing profile.
+You can consider creating an additional account within your existing profile.

 4. Hunt for deals early and often